Majklovitch/Majklovitch/README.md

-Hey you'll!
-My nickname Is Majklovitch.
-I'm a small web developer that is still learning the HTML, CSS and JavaScript.
+Hey y'all!
+I'm Majklovitch, a small web designer and developer.

-For future i want to learn TypeScript and maybe some other Languages.
+🇨🇿 Based in Czechia!
+🖥️ Studying computer science atm..
+🌐 Big fan of web technologies
+☕ Beginner in Java